TruongSinhAI/Gemini-Content-Forge/README.md

     CUSTOM_SEARCH_ENGINE_ID=YOUR_CUSTOM_SEARCH_ENGINE_ID_HERE

     # Ensure your Google API Key has "Custom Search API" and "Vertex AI API" (or "Generative Language API" if using older Gemini models directly) enabled in the Google Cloud Console.
+    # For Image Generation, ensure the Vertex AI API is enabled and the specific model (gemini-2.0-flash-exp) is accessible.
     ```

     *   `YOUR_GOOGLE_API_KEY_HERE`: Your API key from Google Cloud Console.
 Ensure the "Custom Search API" and "Vertex AI API" (or "Generative Language API") are enabled for this key.